 ‘Blood-curdling!
 Hair-raising!
 Spine-chilling!’

-Ein Toter hing im Netz (‘A Corpse Hung in the Web’) is a 1960 West German science-fiction horror feature film directed by Fritz Böttger [as Jaime Nolan] and produced by Wolf C. Hartwig (The Head, Dead Sexy, Bloody Moon).
+Ein Toter hing im Netz (‘A Corpse Hung in the Web’) is a 1960 West German science fiction horror film directed by Fritz Böttger [as Jaime Nolan] and produced by Wolf C. Hartwig (The Head, Dead Sexy, Bloody Moon).

 The film was dubbed and released in the United States by Pacemaker Pictures as It’s Hot in Paradise (sometimes advertised as just Hot in Paradise) in March 1962.